todthomson/intro-to-linux-dotnetcore-docker/Part1.md

   ![19-install-ubuntu](Part1/19-install-ubuntu.png)

-3. Make sure you have __three green ticks__ then check _download updates while installing_.
-If you want to be able to play _patent-encumbered audio formats_ you should also check _install this third-party software_.
+3. Check _download updates while installing Ubuntu_.
+If you want to be able to play _patent-encumbered audio formats_ et al you should also check _install this third-party software..._.
 Once you're happy click _continue_.

   ![20-preparing-to-install](Part1/20-preparing-to-install.png)